Polish President Signs Controversial Laws As EU Triggers Punishment Clause

 How did relations between Poland and the EU reach this breaking point?

-In November 2015, the Euro-skeptic, populist and nationalist Law and Justice Party found itself controlling both houses of parliament and the presidency.
+In November 2015, the euroskeptic, populist and nationalist Law and Justice party found itself controlling both houses of parliament and the presidency.
 But Poland's Constitutional Tribunal posed a possible check on the party's power.
 So party leaders introduced changes that would make it far more difficult for the tribunal to overturn a law.

 In the two years since, Poland has moved forward with a number of laws allowing greater political control of the judiciary — by pushing judges out and allowing elected leaders to appoint new magistrates, among other things.